Vishal-46/StudioNotebook/NOTES.md

 > **SQLite today, hosted DB tomorrow:** Right now FastAPI points at `sqlite:///./notes.db`, which is perfect for local practice.
 When you deploy (Vercel, Render, etc.), switch that URL to a managed Postgres/MySQL service, install the matching driver, and copy the same SQLAlchemy models over.
 The rest of the code—and even the frontend—stays identical.

+> **Schema refresh tip:** Whenever you add new tables/columns (like `users` and `session_tokens`), delete the existing `notes.db` so SQLAlchemy can recreate everything, or introduce Alembic migrations once you’re ready for production discipline.

 ### Stage C – Frontend Consumption
 - **What you learn:** DOM templating with `<template>`, FormData for file uploads, optimistic UI updates, error toasts.
 - **Common mistakes:** not clearing `FormData` between edits, forgetting to append `remove_image_ids` when updating, or assuming fetch errors throw automatically (hence the `safeFetch` helper).